harunpehlivan/Very-deep-cnn-pytorch/README.md

 ## Test

-You could find some trained models I have trained in [link](https://drive.google.com/open?id=1gx1qvgu8rZRtEgkCMA9KqJZtFwjr8fc-)
+You could find all trained models I have trained in [link](https://drive.google.com/open?id=1gx1qvgu8rZRtEgkCMA9KqJZtFwjr8fc-)

 ## Experiments:

 I run experiments in 2 machines, one with NVIDIA TITAN X 12gb GPU and the other with NVIDIA quadro 6000 24gb GPU.
-For small and large models, you need about 1.6 gb GPU and 3.5 gb GPU respectively.

 Results for test set are presented as follows:  A(B):
 - **A** is accuracy reproduced here.